d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/large-pretraining-transformers.md

 with English--French pairs (:numref:`sec_transformer`)
 so that this model can translate input English text into French.
-As a result, each model becomes a *specific expert* that is sensitive to even slight shift in data distribution (:numref:`sec_environment-and-distribution-shift`).
+As a result, each model becomes a *specific expert* that is sensitive to even a slight shift in data distribution (:numref:`sec_environment-and-distribution-shift`).
 For better generalized models, or even more competent *generalists* that can perform multiple tasks with or without adaptation,